Patsy Breen: Inter-county

 Breen played with the Derry Minor team before making his way onto the Senior panel.
 He made his Senior debut in a 1950 Dr. Lagan Cup game - ironically as a corner forward.

 In 1955 Breen was part of the Derry team that reached the Ulster Senior Football Championship final for the first time in 34 years.
 They were beaten by Cavan by three points.
 Derry reached the decider again two years later, only to lose by two points to Tyrone.

 In 1958 Breen was part of Derry's first ever Ulster Championship winning team, beating Down in the final by four points (1–11 to 2–04).
 On 24 August, Derry caused one of the biggest shocks in the history of Gaelic football when the first-time Ulster Champions beat Kerry in the All-Ireland semi-final 2–06 to 2–05.
 They met Dublin in the All-Ireland final but Derry were defeated.
 It has been claimed a series of poor refereeing decisions in that game cost Derry greatly.
-The 1950s was a decade of very high standards of football and was a very difficult era to win an All-Ireland, with the likes of Mayo, Galway, Kerry, Louth, Cavan, Meath and Dublin having very strong teams at the time Patsy's 1st anniversary Mass was celebrated on 12th April at 7.30pm in St Patrick’s Church, Keenaught, Desertmartin..
+The 1950s was a decade of very high standards of football and was a very difficult era to win an All-Ireland, with the likes of Mayo, Galway, Kerry, Louth, Cavan, Meath and Dublin having very strong teams at the time Patsy's 1st anniversary Mass was celebrated on 12 April at 7.30pm in St Patrick's Church, Keenaught, Desertmartin..

 He played on for Derry until 1960.

 School and college

+Breen attended St Pat's, Armagh.

-Breen's honours while at St Pat's, Armagh include.
+While at St Pat's, he played Gaelic football, representing the school.

 He also played football for St Mary's and QUB.